jsdf/webpack_rails/README.md

 # webpack_rails
-Integrates Webpack with Rails/Sprockets
+Minimally integrates Webpack with Rails/Sprockets

-The main rationale of this approach is to keep things working relatively seamlessly and automatically alongside existing Sprockets-based code, and meeting the developer-experience expectations of Rails developers, while working towards the ultimate goal of transitioning off of Sprockets entirely.
+While working towards the ultimate goal of transitioning off of Sprockets entirely, this gem handles spawning a webpack process or dev server before any assets are resolved.

+Additionally:

+- When not using the dev server, it also ensures the assets have been built before they are consumed by Sprockets.
+- When using the dev server, it adds hot module replacement support.

 ## Quickstart